clawit/Cactus/README.md

 # Cactus
-Cactus is a data bus for middle-end
+Cactus is a data bus for middle-end.